salvaRC/Factor-Graph-Learning/README.md

 ## A Factor graph/MRF parameter learning package via stochastic maximum likelihood
-The current implementation only supports binary variables, with values in e.g. {-1, +1}.
+The current implementation only supports binary variables, with values in e.g. {-1, +1} and uses some Numba to speed up the algorithms (by a little bit) -- there are certainly more potential speed-ups :)

 Currently only tested with Python3.7: